marano/blog/_posts/2013-13-12-performance-protips.markdown

   $ heroku addons:add newrelic --app yourapp
 {% endhighlight %}

 The first thing I thought when the performance issue happened was that I would have to simulate the timeout on the staging environment.
 But to accomplish that I would have to clone the production database.
 I was using postgres on Heroku.
-That is what I have done and I will show this Heroku protip for you guys.
+That is what I have done and I will show this Heroku protip for you.

 You are going to need the pg:backup add-on on both of your apps: